MarekSlenker/Code-Availability/Slenker_et_al_2024_Molecular_Ecology/README.md

 cd 1.7_congruent_and_labelled_files
 parallel -j 8 "echo {}; perl5.38.2 ./PhyloSD/bin/PhyloSD/_check_lineages_polyploids.pl -v -f {} -t {.}.raxml.bestTree.root.ph > {}.log" ::: *.fna
 ```
-Homeologs of polyploids, that fit the criteria in `polyconfig.pm` config file (defined according to the phylogenetic tree), and thus can be attributed to one of the diploid parents, were written to `label.reduced.fna` files.
+Homeologs of polyploids, that fit the criteria in `PhyloSD.polyconfig.pm` config file (defined according to the phylogenetic tree), and thus can be attributed to one of the diploid parents, were written to `label.reduced.fna` files.

 #### 2) BOOTSTRAPPING REFINEMENT algorithm